SuperH0st/Llama-Whisper-Voice-agent/README.md

 ---

 ## **Join the Revolution**
 FRIDAY represents the future of private, local AI.
 Clone the repo and experience the difference:

-**GitHub Repository:** [Coming Soon]

 **Contact:**
 📧 RayPoulton11@yahoo.com